Beckhoff-USA-Community/XTS_Base/Documentation/docs/CodeReference/Mover.md

 When this mover is not slaved to another mover, .MasterMover is an invalid reference.
 Attempting to evaluate it will result in a page fault and XAR will stop.

-It is recommended that all evaluations are nested inside IF checks for .IsSyncedToMaster OR by calling __ISVALIDREF
+It is recommended that all evaluations are nested inside IF checks for .IsSyncedToMover OR by calling __ISVALIDREF

 ---